 As you can see, placing students in classes to provide them with the best support is not an easy process nor is it an exact science but educators put in many hours to try to put students in the most appropriate learning environment.

 The biggest and most valid parent concern is often about having a child’s needs met.
 This SHOULD be the number one concern for parents regardless of whether their child is in a split or straight grade class.
 The key is to meet with the teacher and discuss your concerns and then stay in contact with your child’s progress throughout the year.
 As for not being challenged as an older child in a split, any teacher will tell you that within EVERY class, there is a span of 3+ years of development and teachers put in most of their effort planning and assessing at the students’ current levels.
-John Goodlad’s research estimated that the typical straight grade class has a development span of 5 years and a split can have up to 6 years.
+John Goodlad’s research estimated that the typical straight grade class has a development span of 5 years and a combined class can have up to 6 years.
 Research by John Hattie also states that the effect of multi-grade classrooms is almost zero (0.04).
 Effective teachers always have a number of different lessons going on at the same time as they must differentiate to their students’ abilities and interests.
 As Rob Taylor writes in the BCTF magazine:

 “Teaching the splits is different and no easy task, but the wide range of student abilities is really no different from any other classroom.
 Keep that in mind.
 Remember that your main focus is teaching students, not grades or outcomes…”